 The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

-Each holiday season the Cincinnati Zoo is transformed into a beautiful winter wonderland filled with lights.
+Each holiday season the Cincinnati Zoo is transformed into a beautiful winter wonderland filled with 4 million lights!

 Generations of families look forward to the Festival of Lights at the Cincinnati Zoo each year.